- Marketplace Overview

 U.S. citizens living outside the U.S.

-U.S. citizens living in a foreign country are not required to get health insurance coverage under the Affordable Care Act.
-If you're uninsured and living abroad, you don't have to pay the penalty that other uninsured U.S. citizens may have to pay.
+U.S. citizens living in a foreign country for at least 330 days of a 12-month period are not required to get health insurance coverage under the Affordable Care Act for that 12-month period.
+If you're uninsured and living abroad under this definition, you don't have to pay the fee that other uninsured U.S. citizens may have to pay.

 Generally, health insurance coverage in the Marketplace covers health care provided by doctors, hospitals, and medical services within the United States.
 If you're living abroad, it's important to know this before you consider buying Marketplace insurance.